hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     tx-pool-future-max-by-account="100"
     ```

-The maximum number of currently non-executable future transactions kept in the transaction pool, per
+The maximum number of future transactions kept in the transaction pool, per account.
-account.
 The default is 64.

 ### `tx-pool-max-size`